NIP omega-categorical structures: the rank 1 case: Preliminaries

-\begin{prop} For a given $n<\omega$, there are, up to inter-definability, finitely many rank 1, primitive, stable, $\omega$-categorical structures $M$ having at most $n$ 4-types. \end{prop} \begin{proof} If $M$ is stable of finite rank, then rank-independence is the same thing as forking-indepedence: see \cite[Theorem 5.1.1]{On1}.
+\begin{prop} A rank 1, primitive, stable, $\omega$-categorical structure $M$ is strongly minimal.
+For a given $n<\omega$, there are, up to bi-definability, finitely many such structures having at most $n$ 4-types. \end{prop} \begin{proof} If $M$ is stable of finite rank, then rank-independence is the same thing as forking-indepedence: see \cite[Theorem 5.1.1]{On1}.
 Thus if $M$ is stable of rank 1, it is superstable of $U$-rank 1.
 If $M$ is furthermore primitive, then $x=x$ is a complete strong type over $\emptyset$ and therefore for any definable set $D\subseteq M$, either $D$ or its complement forks over $\emptyset$.
 Hence by $U$-rank 1, either $D$ or its complement is finite.
 Therefore a stable, rank 1, primitive, $\omega$-categorical structure is strongly minimal.

-Fact \ref{fact:Zilber} describes the possibilities.
+Fact \ref{fact:Zilber} and the remark following it describe the possibilities.
 We can assume that $M$ is not a pure set.
 Assume first that $M$ is affine over a field $F_q$, $q=p^n$.
 Then if we fix a point $a$ as the origin, making $M$ linear, and take $b,c$ colinear, we have $c=\lambda\cdot b$ for some $\lambda \in F_q$, defined in the worst case up to an element of $Gal(F_q/F_p)$.
 That Galois group has size $n$ and therefore the number of orbits goes to infinity with $q$.
 Hence so does the number of 3-types.
 The projective case is similar, except that we need to name two points to serve as 0 and $\infty$ and obtain that the number of 4-types goes to infinity with $q$. \end{proof}